 Remember, without doing your homework, your buyer personas will lack the needed depth.
 They’ll end up as vague, unclear descriptions that are of no use.
 So try and go deeper when doing research.

 When you have the necessary customer data in hand you go ahead and create the buyer persona.
 See to it that you layout the information in a concise, organized fashion.

 You should be able to easily refer to your persona whenever needed without any difficulty.

 - First and foremost, give your buyer persona a name that you and your team can identify with.
-Also think about adding a picture of your prospective customer.
-If you have one your real customer, use that.
+Also, think about adding a picture of your prospective customer.
+If you have one of your real customers, use that.

 - Next, add the needed facts about your buyer, which include their gender, age, geographic location, profession, etc. Use a lot of white space and bullet points instead of adding paragraphs.

 - Last but not the least, write down more details to make the persona more real.
 Anything from your buyers’ interests to motivations will do.

 Take your time to craft a buyer persona that helps you execute your digital marketing plan.
 Because when you have a solid buyer persona in place, the chances of targeting the wrong audience considerably come down.

 Step #3: Choose the Right Digital Marketing Channels